-If you are running Linux and your Management Station has a read-only file system, a browser can be installed on a client system without requiring a connection to a DRAC 5.
-By using the native plugin installation package, the browser can be manually installed during the client setup phase.
+If you are running Linux and your management station has a read-only file system, a browser can be installed on a client system without requiring a connection to a DRAC 5.
+By using the native plug-in installation package, the browser can be manually installed during the client setup phase.

-C NOTICE: In a read-only client environment, if the DRAC 5 firmware is updated to a newer version of the plugin, then the installed VM plugin will become inoperative.
-This is because earlier plugin features are not allowed to function when the firmware contains a newer plugin version.
-In this case, the client will be prompted for plugin installation.
+NOTICE: In a read-only client environment, if the DRAC 5 firmware is updated to a newer version of the plug-in, then the installed VM plug-in will become inoperative.
+This is because earlier plug-in features are disabled when the firmware contains a newer plug-in version.
+In this case, the client will be prompted for plug-in installation.
 Since the file system is read-only, the installation will fail and the plugin features will not be available.

-Obtain Plugin Installation Package
+Obtain Plug-in Installation Package

-To obtain the plugin installation package, do the following:
+To obtain the plug-in installation package:

-- 1 Login to an existing DRAC5 - 2 Change the URL in the browser's address bar, from:
+- Login to an existing DRAC5 1 - 2 Change the URL in the browser's address bar, from: